zowe/docs-site/docs/user-guide/using-jwt-token-with-apiml.md

 ## Authentication with JWT Token

 In Zowe, authentication can be performed via JWT tokens, whereby a token can be provided by a specialized service, which can then be used to provide authentication information.
-This service is described in more details at [Zowe Authentication and Authorization Service](https://github.com/zowe/api-layer/wiki/Zowe-Authentication-and-Authorization-Service).
-When a client authenticates with the API ML, the client receives the JWT token in exchange.
-This token can be used for further authentication.
+This service is described in more detail at [Zowe Authentication and Authorization Service](https://github.com/zowe/api-layer/wiki/Zowe-Authentication-and-Authorization-Service).

+When a client authenticates with the API ML, the client receives the JWT token whch can then be used for further authentication.
 If z/OSMF is configured as the authentication provider and the client already received a JWT token produced by z/OSMF, it is possible to reuse this token within API ML for authentication.

 This parent article describes how services in the Zowe API ecosystem are expected to accept and use JWT tokens so that API clients have a stadardized experience.

-The JWT tokens are by default produced by z/OSMF and the API Mediation Layer serves only as proxy.
+By default, JWT tokens are produced by z/OSMF and the API Mediation Layer serves only as a proxy.
 For information about how to change who and how tokens are produced, see [Authentication Providers within Enable Single Sign On for Clients](../user-guide/api-mediation/configuration-jwt/#saf-as-an-authentication-provider)

 <!-- moved https://docs.zowe.org/stable/extend/extend-apiml/authentication-for-apiml-services/#authentication-providers to the https://docs.zowe.org/stable/user-guide/api-mediation/configuration-jwt
 -->